Florida Department of Children and Families Abuse Hotline

 Section 393.067(7), Florida Statutes

 The agency shall adopt rules establishing minimum standards for facilities and programs licensed under this section, including rules requiring facilities and programs to train staff to detect, report, and prevent sexual abuse, abuse, neglect, exploitation, and abandonment, as defined in ss.
-39.01 and 415.102, of residents and clients, minimum standards of quality and adequacy of client care, incident reporting requirements, and uniform firesafety standards established by the State Fire Marshal which are appropriate to the size of the facility or of the component centers or units of the program.
+39.01 and 415.102, of residents and clients.

 Section 393.13(3)(a), Florida Statutes